-- Burn your recovery discs to DVDs and store them in a safe place.
+- Burn your recovery discs to DVDs or a USB flash drive and store them in a safe place.

 - Backup your data

 - Obtain training to enable you to be a wiser computer user

 Why do I say “burn” your recovery discs?
 Most manufacturers no longer include the media discs with their computers.
 If you got them, you’re fortunate.
 Otherwise, you will need to purchase some DVD blanks.
 A pack of 10 DVD+R discs will be sufficient.
 If you prefer, you can also create a bootable USB flash drive (minimum 8GB capacity) to achieve this.
 Locate the “Create recovery discs” utility that will guide you through the process of making the recovery discs.
 Be sure to have paper sleeves for storing your discs and use a Sharpie pen to label them.
 For an indepth how-to article click here for instructions from Bob Rankin, renowned author and technical adviser.

 You will not want to lose your documents, pictures, e-mail, and other valued items.
 A computer hard drive will crash at some time in the future.
 Not ‘if’ but ‘when’ it does it is sometimes without warning.
 An established backup regimen is the only way to avoid losing all your data.
 You will need an external USB hard drive that is equal or greater in capacity than your computer.
 You have a choice of using a backup program or doing what is commonly referred to as the ‘drag and drop’ method.
 For detailed information on drag & drop method click here.
 Windows 10 also has a backup utility included.

 Proven antivirus and malware protection is the most important software that you can have on any Windows operating system.
 The frequency of problems that you will encounter without it will amaze and frustrate you to the point of insanity.

 Included in Windows 10 is the package entitled Windows Defender.
 While it is certainly better than no protection, it is not the best for your computer.